guysharony/darkly/robots_htpasswd/Ressources/explanation.md

 Disallow: /.hidden
 ```

-While navigating through /whatever, an htpasswd file is encountered. htpasswd is used for creating and maintaining text files where usernames and passwords for basic HTTP user authentication are stored.
+While navigating through ``/whatever``, an htpasswd file is encountered.

 ```
 root:437394baff5aa33daa618be47b75cb49
 ```

-Converting the root's password using MD5 yields qwerty123@.
+Converting the root's password using MD5 yields ``qwerty123@``.

 This leads to the administrator login platform at http://192.168.56.102/admin.

+### How to fix
+It's crucial to ensure that the .htpasswd file is not located in a directory that is accessible to users and to remember to delete any files containing sensitive data.